12 Things that Set Canadian Arctic City Iqaluit Apart (Part 1 of 3)

 Only very brave plants like grass, moss and lichens can withstand extreme arctic conditions and thrive during a short mild summer.

 Where most of us, tourists, see a barren rock, the native Inuit people see a rich flora.
-For instance, Inuit have been taking Labrador Tea for coughs, sore throat, lung infections, diarrhea, kidney problems, muscle pain, and headache.
+For instance, Inuit have been taking Labrador Tea for coughs, sore throat, lung infections, diarrhea, kidney problems, muscle pain, and headaches.
 I only learnt about Labrador Tea on my third day in Nunavut, but before that, I was wondering what it was that smelled so sweet and citrusy.

 Before electricity, the Inuit people used fluffy flowers of Arctic Cotton as a wick in oil lamps.
 Remarkably, the lamp was fuelled by the oil from whale or seal blubber.